Posted on

 Clear navigation order using tab example

-Similar to our example above, this form has fields the are right next to each other.
+Similar to our example above, this form has fields that are right next to each other.
 First, there’s the start date month dropdown.
 To the right, is the start date year dropdown.
 Then, we have the end date month dropdown, and to the right, the end date year dropdown.

 The way a user would complete this is the start date month and then the start date year.
 Then, they would move on to the end dates.